-The basics of making anything appear reflective in the surface it's sat on are not complicated.
+Making objects and typography appear as though they're reflected in the surface they're sitting on isn't complicated.
 It is, however, a little more complex to make it look convincing within the environment that it's placed in.

-Over the next few steps I'll run through how to quickly create an environment for your type to sit in that follows the basic rules of directional light.
-I'll then demonstrate how to place the type within the environment and create a reflection so that it appears convincing.
+Over the next few steps we'll run through how to use Adobe InDesign to quickly create an environment for your type to sit in that follows the basic rules of directional light.
+We'll then demonstrate how to place the type within the environment and create a reflection so that it appears convincing.

 First we need to start by creating the environment that the type will sit within.
 Begin by drawing a large rectangle that fits to your document bounds by using the Rectangle tool.
 Now draw another one in a lighter shade that is half the height and sits flush to the bottom of the document creating the effect of a horizon line.

-Draw a large circle in the top right of the composition by using the ellipse tool whilst holding shift.
-Fill it with a shade lighter than your background colour and then navigate to Object > Effects > Basic feather.
-Increase the feather width until you're happy with the results, in this case 30mm, and then hit OK to apply the results.
+Fill this circle with a shade lighter than your background colour and then navigate to Object > Effects > Basic feather.
+Increase the feather width until you're happy with the results, in this case 30mm, then hit OK to apply the results.

 Next, select the background and apply a linear gradient to it by bringing up the gradient panel.
 By default this will be a black to white gradient.
 To make it a smooth gradient create three swatches that range from dark to light in your chosen colour covering the shadows, mid tones and highlights.

-04. Applying a highlight sheen to the type
+04. Apply a highlight sheen to the type

 Now that we've set the scene, creating the actual reflection effect is relatively easy.
 Simply select both the bottom type and the highlight and hit cmd + G to group them.
-Copy and past them in place and ensuring that the bottom reference point is set in the top left, hit the "flip vertical" function found in the top bar and then set the blending mode to overlay.
+Copy and paste them in place and, ensuring that the bottom reference point is set in the top-left, hit the Flip Vertical function found in the top bar and then set the blending mode to overlay.

-In the above example, I used the same method we used to create the reflection to create a shadow behind the type.
-In this case simply use your darkest swatch colour and set the blending mode to multiply.
-As a final tweak I added some yellow to the mid-tone swatch to make it a little warmer and more natural.
+In the above example, we used the same method that we used to create the reflection to create a shadow behind the type.
+In this case, simply use your darkest swatch colour and set the blending mode to multiply.
+As a final tweak we added some yellow to the mid-tone swatch to make it a little warmer and more natural.